brandonwilliams1993/brandonwilliams1993/README.md

 - Hello, My name is Brandon Cruz
 - Im currently working towards being a Software Developer
-- Im currently learning multiple skillsets such as JavaScript, Python, HTML, CSS, SQL, Swift, TypeScript, React and React Native, and so much more as Learning never stops!
+- Im currently learning and multiple Front-End skillsets such as JavaScript, HTML, CSS, SQL, Swift, TypeScript, React and React Native, as well as Back-End skillsets such as Python, MongoDB, Express, Nodejs and so much more..
 - I am open to collaborating.
 - You can reach me at brandonwilliams1993@yahoo.com